BrandonSM/development-notes/javascript-react.md

 ## 3. Props

-Props are equivalent to arguments (args)
+Props are equivalent to arguments (args).
+They are considered properties that are assigned values.

 eg....